N/A

 • Use mock tests wisely: Take full-length mock tests to track progress, improve time management, and get comfortable with the exam format.

-• Know when to stop preparing: If your scores have stabilized near the average range, spending more time on essays, internships, and career clarity may help your application more than chasing a small score increase.
+• Know when to stop preparing: If your scores have stabilized near the benchmark, spending more time on essays, internships, and career clarity may help your application more than chasing a small score increase.

 A focused GMAT Focus preparation plan, aligned with HEC Paris expectations, helps you prepare smarter and avoid last-minute pressure.